 Global Registrations Data in 2021

-Sales are going up even in North America, Asia, Pacific while only in the ASEAN the brand is hit by the local industry decline.
+Sales are going up even in North America, Asia and Pacific regions while only in the ASEAN the brand is hit by the local industry decline.

 Royal Enfield is a company 100% controlled by the Indian conglomerate Eicher.
 Located in Chennai (India) is among the largest motorcycles company worldwide.
 The history of this company started at the at the beginning of the 20th century.
 Indeed, in 1901 Royal Enfield brought to the market its first motorcycles.